CUTR-at-USF/onebusaway-firebase-export/README.md

 ## Command Line Options

-* `-keyFile` Path for the admin key of a Firebase account
+* `-keyFile` Path for the admin key of a Firebase account.
 * `-userId` Takes a user id as an argument and performs the analysis for that specific user.
 * `-noMergeWalkingRunning` Does not merge the walking and running events.
 * `-noMergeStill` Does not merge the still events.
 * `-dayStart` The analysis day start time.
 For example `-dayStart 3` makes the analysis time window between 3AM to 3AM.
+By default, the analysis time is 3AM to 3AM.
+* `-stillMergeThreshold` Still event merge threshold in minutes.
+By default it is 2 minutes.
+* `-walkingRunningMergeThreshold` Walking and running events merge threshold in minutes.
+By default it is 2 minutes.
 ## License

 ```